agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ![image](https://i.imgur.com/kfm1PAB.png)

 Then, I make a dictionary that easily allows me to tell what flavor is required to unlock a given snack.
-We have a similar dictionary in the apworld for the logic of it, so I'll just copy it over, and change the Python syntax to C# syntax.
+I have a similar dictionary in the apworld for the logic of it, so I'll just copy it over, and change the Python syntax to C# syntax.

 ![image](https://i.imgur.com/j3Lzxl3.png)